- MSc/PGDip min. 2 years / PGCert min. 1 year

 Virtual Learning Environment (VLE)

 This programme is taught 100% online through our VLE.
-In the VLE you will have access to learning materials and course resources anytime so you can fit your studies around your existing commitments.
-For each module, students will be provided with access, through the SOAS Library, to all necessary materials from a range of appropriate sources.
+In the VLE you will have access to learning materials and module resources anytime so you can fit your studies around your existing commitments.
+For each module, students will be provided with access, through the online Library, to all necessary materials from a range of appropriate sources.

 Developed by subject experts, the module materials are designed to meet all your study requirements.
 We encourage you to follow up further interests and explore other information more widely, but the material we provide is comprehensive and sufficient for the required elements of each module.

 The details will vary from module to module, but a typical set of materials will include:

 - A detailed study guide: